ycexiao/scikit-package/doc/source/examples/migration.rst

 #.
 Create a PR to ``package``.
 Since you are fixing flake8 errors, the commit message can be ``skpkg: fix flake8 line-length errors`` and the pull request title can be ``skpkg: Fix flake8 line-length errors``.

 #.
 If you have ``codespell`` errors, create a new branch called ``codespell`` and fix all of the spelling errors.
-You can ignore specific words or lines by following the instructions provided here in the FAQ section :ref:`here <codespell-ignore>`.
+You can ignore specific words or lines by following the instructions provided here in the FAQ section :ref:`here <faq-codespell-ignore>`.

 #.
 If you want to suppress the ``flake8`` error, add ``# noqa: <error-code>`` at the end of the line.
 For example, ``import numpy as np # noqa: E000`` but make sure you create an issue for this so that you can revisit them.